Timelines in posts

 • Important: This is a beta release.
 There will definitely be bugs for various use cases, and additional features are likely to be added based on your feedback.
 Settings and formatting are still likely to change at this stage.
 Thank you for your patience!

-Set up
+Step 1: Set up attributes

-This plugin relies on two types of attributes: one for the timeline’s overall settings, and any number of attributes to define each event.
-Applying the template to an entity will create one of each with sample values to guide you.
-Both of them contain a series of options and values separated like so: option1=value|option2=value.
+This plugin references two types of attributes: one for the timeline’s overall settings, and any number of attributes defining each event.
+Applying the template to an entity will create one of each type with sample values to guide you.
+Both of them contain a series of parameter and values separated like so: parameter1=value|parameter2=value.
 Please do not add spaces or change the capitalization of these settings.

 Timeline Settings